DevScholar/c-for-js-devs/src/compilation-and-building/index.md

 There is no concept of CLI in the C standard, different IDEs and different toolchains have different CLIs.
 ## Building

-When building JavaScript, the scripts coming from dependent packages are generally co-located with the project's output assembly. [`cargo build`][cargo-build] in Rust compiles the project sources, except the Rust compiler statically links (although there exist other [linking options][linkage]) all code into a single, platform-dependent, binary.
+When building JavaScript, the scripts coming from dependent packages are generally co-located with the project's output assembly.
+C compilers compiles the project sources, except the C compiler statically links all code into a single, platform-dependent, binary.

 Developers use different ways to prepare a JavaScript executable for distribution, either as a _framework-dependent deployment_ (FDD) or _self-contained deployment_ (SCD).
 In Rust, there is no way to let the build output already contains a single, platform-dependent binary for each target.